 Nutrition for Women

 Nutritional supplements are offered as an adjunct to dietary and lifestyle modification.
-We offer therapeutic, high quality nutritional supplements as a service to our patients.
+We offer therapeutic, high-quality nutritional supplements as a service to our patients.
 Technically, vitamins, minerals, trace elements, and amino acids are not classified as drugs.
 However, they can have significant effects on physiology and must be used rationally.
-Our providers offer nutritional counseling and make individualized recommendations regarding use of these substances in order to upgrade the quality of foods in a patient’s diet and to supply nutrition to support the physiological processes of the body.
+Our providers offer nutritional counseling and make individualized recommendations regarding the use of these substances in order to upgrade the quality of foods in a patient’s diet and to supply nutrition to support the physiological processes of the body.

 We use pharmaceutical-grade supplements in the office to ensure quality, however, we do not require that you purchase them from us.
 You may not be guaranteed the same level of quality or absorption rate.
 We are not suggesting that other products have no value; however, given the lack of stringent testing requirements for dietary supplements, product quality varies widely.

 Supplements commonly used with Bioidentical Hormone Therapy for Women

 - Vitamin D3 – While the skin makes Vitamin D3 from sunlight, many things affect absorption such as time of day, seasons, the shade of skin (darker skin requires more sun), and sunscreen use.
 Low-cholesterol diets and certain cholesterol therapies can inhibit Vitamin D formation.
 Research shows that optimal serum levels of Vitamin D3 support normal cell differentiation, cardiovascular health, immune function, mood, cognitive health, and bone and dental health.

 - Vitamin B Complex – Supports adrenal and neurological functions such as mood and ability to cope with stress.
 Your supplement should contain activated forms of B2, B6, and B12.

 - CoQ10 – This plays a major role in energy production and antioxidant protection in the body.
 It supports the health and function of the cardiovascular system as well as the health of the neuromuscular and central nervous systems.

-- NiaVasc (Niacin) – This is one of the most studied and documented nutrients for support of lipid levels already within the normal range and can help to bring high lipids back into the normal range.
-Sustained-release niacin has a lesser flushing effect compared with instant release niacin.
+- NiaVasc (Niacin) – This is one of the most studied and documented nutrients for the support of lipid levels already within the normal range and can help to bring high lipids back into the normal range.
+Sustained-release niacin has a lesser flushing effect compared with instant-release niacin.